Embird Embroidery Software

 Freestanding Lace - Overlock outlines on top of the mesh net fill

-Overlock outlines on top of the mesh net fill
+Overlock outlines on top of the net

 Zig-Zag

-Outline Objects with Satin Stitches Mode
+Outline Objects with Satin Stitch Mode

 Freestanding Lace - Mesh fill (Net - Shapes), single layer